eclipse-ditto/ditto/documentation/src/main/resources/_posts/2022-03-03-wot-integration.md

 The upcoming Eclipse Ditto **version 2.4.0** will add support for [W3C WoT (Web of Things)](https://www.w3.org/WoT/) integration by referencing WoT Thing Model in Ditto managed twins describing the Things' capabilities.

+Using this integration, Ditto managed digital twins can be linked to WoT "Thing Models" from which Ditto can create WoT "Thing Descriptions" containing the API descriptions of the twins.

 By integrating WoT, Ditto takes a big step forward towards:
 * increased interoperability
 * introspection of twins to find out their capabilities